 David Burgart of Clear Lake joined the Central Gardens board of directors in November 2019.
 He began volunteering at the Gardens in 2014 and has been more involved since retiring in 2016 after forty years of work as a software engineer.
-He grew up on a family farm in northeast Iowa that was self-sufficient with milk cows, chickens, and a very large pond and orchard.
-David loves visits with his grandchildren, camping, canoeing, gardening, reading, and volunteering for other organizations such as the BSA, RSVP, and SHIIP.
+He grew up on a family farm in northeast Iowa that was self-sufficient with milk cows, chickens, and a large garden and orchard.
+David loves visits with his grandchildren, camping, canoeing, gardening, reading, and volunteering for other organizations such as the RSVP and SHIIP.
 He is looking forward to helping Central Gardens grow and succeed in its third decade of operation.

 Barb retired after teaching first grade for 26 years.
 She has lived in Clear Lake with her husband Jim all of their married life – 47 years.
 They have two daughters, a son-in-law, and two granddaughters.
 Her hobbies include painting (oil, acrylic, and watercolor), golfing, crossword puzzles, reading, and flower gardening.
 She volunteers at Fresh on Fridays cutting and making arrangements, which she loves.